LG UNVEILS THE WALLPAPER TV: THE WORLD'S THINNEST, TRUE WIRELESS OLED TV

 Hyper Radiant Color Technology: The Next Evolution of OLED Brilliance

-LG presents a new standard for the next OLED with its Hyper Radiant Color Technology:2 improving black, color, and brightness to the highest level while lowering reflection.
+LG presents a new standard for the next OLED with its Hyper Radiant Color Technology:[2] improving black, color, and brightness to the highest level while lowering reflection.

+This evolution enables the Wallpaper TV to be the brightest ever.
+Powered by Brightness Booster Ultra, it achieves luminance levels up to 3.9 times brighter[3] than conventional OLEDs.

 LG Gallery+: A Versatile Platform for Personalized Interiors